-Close to half of Americans have considered taking on a side gig since the pandemic began, according to an October 2020 LendingTree survey.
+Close to half of Americans considered taking on a side gig after the pandemic began, according to an October 2020 LendingTree survey.
 And side hustlers believe the key to making money is spending money.
 According to the survey, 45% of those with a side gig took on debt to finance it.
 So if you’re planning to start a reselling business, you should have some funds on hand.

 Because reselling can equal a lot of upfront costs and effort, how can you come out ahead?
 To find out, GOBankingRates interviewed the experts.
 Here’s everything you need to know.

 How To Get Started